oveljosland/AssistiveGoggles/README.md

 ## Running the code

-To run the code, simply clone the repository to your Raspberry Pi and run the main.py file.
+To run the code, simply run the main.py file.